anytizer/melodies.lmms/README.md

 It takes several days to improve a melody, and I tend to supply as much information as possible.
 This includes source of melody (original websites, tutorials, videos), author's contact information, improviser's views, and some stories behind the original work.

-So copyrights may still remain with known or unknown team of original workers for their contributions, even if the team mate has decesead.
+So copyrights may still remain with known or unknown team of original workers for their contributions, even if the team mate has been decesead.

-Primary purpose is to preserve and tutor; but please respect individual item's copyright information.
+Primary purpose is to preserve and tutor the melody; but please respect individual item's copyright information if you are using them commercially.